-Effective 1 February 2021, users who operate their unmanned aircraft (UA) with a total weight of more than 1.5 kilograms and not exceeding 7 kilograms, for recreational or educational purposes, are required to undergo a one-time UA Basic Training to be conducted by CAAS-approved UA Basic Training organisations.
+Users who operate their unmanned aircraft (UA) with a total weight of more than 1.5 kilograms and not exceeding 7 kilograms, for recreational or educational purposes, are required to undergo a one-time UA Basic Training to be conducted by CAAS-approved UA Basic Training organisations.
 Users must be at least 16 years old at the point of flying the UA.
-For requirements concerning operating a UA exceeding 7 kilograms, please click here.

 The UA Basic Training will provide users with relevant theoretical knowledge on how to operate their UA safely.
 The training will take about 2 hours to complete.
 Upon successful completion of the training, users will be issued with a UA Basic Training certificate.